anurag2801/Microservices-Project1/README.md

 ## Integration with Existing Infrastructure

 In a previous project, we established the foundational AWS infrastructure using Terraform and Ansible.
 This infrastructure includes EC2 instances with security groups allowing traffic on port 8080 and essential software such as Docker, AWS CLI, and Docker Compose.
-This setup serves as the deployment environment for our Spring Boot microservices in this project.
+This setup serves as the deployment environment for our Spring Boot microservices in this project https://github.com/anurag2801/DevOps-Project1 .

 ## Contributors